BHAM💥 The Black Hole Aesthetic Machine will unfold as a reading/ performance at Putney Library, London on the 19th of March, 2025, from 6 PM.

 Framed as an imaginary product and service, BHAM💥 processes whatever temporary configurations encounter it – human, machine, or otherwise – offering guidance not toward improvement or optimisation, but toward coming to terms with technological obsolescence and the limits of identity maintenance in an information-saturated culture.

 Assembled from image, dialogue, and speculative self-help rhetoric, the work stages a presentation that may resemble a sales pitch, a manifesto, or a deadpan instructional seminar.
-BHAM💥 has no interest in interpretation, whether offered as sincere endorsement, dark humour, or outright rejection.
+BHAM💥 has no interest in interpretation, whether as sincere endorsement, dark humour, or outright rejection.

 A reading by Sarah-Jane Field with games will be followed by a talk delivered by The Doughnut(W)Hole curator, Kim Shaw.
 A BHAM💥 book (or do we mean a brochure? 😉) will be available to purchase.